Instruction-Following Agents with Multimodal Transformer: Experimental Setup

 \section{Experimental Setup}

 To evaluate the effectiveness of our method, we run experiments on RLBench~\citep{james2020rlbench}, a benchmark of robotic manipulation task (see Figure~\ref{fig:task_examples}).
 We use the same setup as in~\cite{guhur2022instruction}, including the same set of 74 tasks with 100 demonstrations per task for training, and the same set of instructions for training and inference, unless stated otherwise.
-We group the 74 tasks into 9 categories according to their key challenges (see Appendix~\ref{sec:task_details} for each category's description and list of tasks).
+The 74 tasks are grouped into 9 categories according to their key challenges such as requiring planning or has visual occlusion (see Appendix~\ref{sec:task_details} for each category's description and list of tasks and Table~\ref{table:default_instruct} for each task's instruction.).

 For each task, there are a number of possible \emph{variations}, such as the shapes, colors, and ordering of objects; the initial object positions; and the goal of the task.
 These variations are randomized at the start of each episode, during both training and evaluation.
 Based on the task and variation, the environment generates a natural language task instruction using a language template (see Appendix~\ref{sec:instructions_details}).